 Varicose Vein Treatment in Glen Mills, PA

-The highly trained vein specialists at Vein Center of Brinton Lake are experts in diagnosing and treating patients throughout the West Chester and Glen Mills area for varicose veins.
+The highly trained vein specialists at Vein Center of Brinton Lake are experts in diagnosing and treating patients throughout the West Chester and West Philadelphia area for varicose veins.
 Patients travel from Exton, Downingtown, Malvern, West Chester, Chester Springs, and Frazer to receive the best in care at our vein clinic in Glen Mills.
 If you have unsightly or painful veins, call our office in Glen Mills at (610) 579-3516 today!

 Understanding Vein Disease: Superficial Venous Reflux

 Venous insufficiency is a very common condition in which “one-way” valves within the veins of the legs do not function properly.
 Valves are flap-like structures whose sole purpose is to aid in the return of blood from the legs back to the heart.
 When these valves become diseased, they do not close effectively, which allows blood to travel in the wrong direction.
 This results in an abnormal accumulation of blood within the calf and ankle.
 Such backward flow is known as reflux and contributes to the formation of elongated, rope-like varicose veins which can be unsightly and uncomfortable.